Natalia Goncharova

 Her painting vastly influenced the avant-garde in Russia.
-Her exhibitions held in Moscow and St Petersburg (1913 and 1914) were the first promoting a “new” artist by an independent gallery.
+Her exhibitions held in Moscow and St Petersburg (1913 and 1914) were the first promoting a "new" artist by an independent gallery.
 When it came to the pre-revolutionary period in Russia, where decorative painting and icons were a secure profession, her modern approach to rendering icons was both transgressive and problematic.
 She was one of the leading figures in the avant-garde in Russia and carried this influence with her to Paris.

 Early life

 Natalia Sergeevna Goncharova was born on 3 July 1881 (the same year as Larionov, Picasso, and Léger), in Nagaevo (now in the Chernsky District of Tula Oblast).
 Her father, Sergey Mikhaylovich Goncharov, was an architect and graduate of the prestigious Moscow Institute of Painting, Sculpture and Architecture.
 Goncharova moved to Moscow at the age of 10 in 1892; she graduated from the Fourth Women's Gymnasium in 1898.
 Goncharova was the great granddaughter of famous Russian poet Alexander Pushkin.

 Her immediate family were highly educated and considered themselves politically liberal.
 Her father designed and built their home, where both Natalia and her brother Afanasii grew up.
 They were both raised and educated by their mother and grandmother.
-They lived in the Orlov and Tyla provinces, and soon Goncharova moved to Moscow to pursue the Fourth Women's Gymnasium in 1892, from which she graduated in 1898.
+They lived in the Orlov and Tula provinces, and soon Goncharova moved to Moscow to pursue the Fourth Women's Gymnasium in 1892, from which she graduated in 1898.
 She tried several career paths (zoology, history, botany, and medicine), before deciding on sculpture.

 Education

-She was accepted by the Moscow Institute of Painting, Sculpture, and Architecture in the autumn of 1901, where she studied to become a sculptor under Pavel Trubetskoi, who was associated with the World of Art movement.
+She was accepted by the Moscow School of Painting, Sculpture and Architecture in the autumn of 1901, where she studied to become a sculptor under Pavel Trubetskoi, who was associated with the World of Art movement.
 By 1903, she began exhibiting in major Russian salons, and in 1903–04 she was awarded a silver medal for sculpture.
-It was at the Moscow Institute that Goncharova met fellow-student Mikhail Larionov, and it was not long before they began sharing a studio and living space.
+It was at the Moscow School of Painting, Sculpture and Architecture that Goncharova met fellow-student Mikhail Larionov, and it was not long before they began sharing a studio and living space.

 At the end of the century the gender segregation in the official art institutions was no longer implemented, but still denied women the right to get the diploma upon the completion.
-She withdrew from the Moscow Institute in 1909, in favor of classes at Illia Mashkov and Alexander Mikhailovsky's studios, where she was able to study male and female nudes, and was trained the equivalent of what she would have learnt upon completion at the Moscow Institute had she been male.
+She withdrew from the Moscow School of Painting, Sculpture and Architecture in 1909, in favor of classes at Ilya Mashkov and Alexander Mikhailovsky's studios, where she was able to study male and female nudes, and was trained the equivalent of what she would have learnt upon completion at the Moscow School had she been male.
 In 1910, a number of students were expelled from Konstantin Korovin's portrait class for imitating the contemporary style of European Modernism, with Goncharova, Larionov, Robert Falk, Pyotr Konchalovsky, Alexander Kuprin, Ilya Mashkov amongst them.